suborbital/docs/website/docs/hosted-quickstart.md

 `ident`: your tenant identifier

-`fn`: the name of your function `namespace`: the name of your namespace if different than “default”
+`fn`: the name of your extension `namespace`: the name of your namespace if different than “default”

 `template`: the name of the language you wish to use